Ames-hub/TaskFlow/README.md

 # TaskFlow
-A Task management bot for discord
+A Task management bot for Discord

 ## Features
-- Create tasks
+- Create tasks with names, descriptions, deadlines, and categories
+- Delete tasks
+- Edit tasks
+- Assign someone as an in-charge for a task
 - Complete or undo completion of tasks
-- Add Deadlines to tasks
+- Add deadlines to tasks (date and time)
+- Mark/unmark self as a contributor to a task
 - Toggleable live list of tasks
+- Multiple styles for the live task list (five built-in styles)
+- Custom live task list styling
+- Highly configurable permissions for who can interact with tasks
+- Permission management for servers of all sizes
-- Give one of 5 Styles to the livelist
+- Bug reporting system to report issues with the bot
-- Mark/unmark self as a contributor to a task
+- A news command to stay up to date with what's happening with the bot!

 ## Self-hosting Installation
-If you don't know how to do some of the steps in this installation guide, look up how to do it.<br>
+If you don't know how to do some steps in this installation guide, look up how to do it.<br>
 You will need Python3.12.8 for this to work.

 It is recommended you self-host as the internet for the provided bot is less than optimal,